NicholasSynovic/nicholassynovic.github.io/content/summaries/faster-r-cnn-towards-real-time-object-detection-with-region-proposal-networks.md

 # A summary of *Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks*

-> Shaoqing Ren et al. Posted in the IEEE Transactions on Patterna Analysis and
+> Shaoqing Ren et al. Posted in the IEEE Transactions on Patterns Analysis and
 > Machine Intelligence, 2017 [DOI](https://doi.org/10.1109/TPAMI.2016.2577031)

 For the summary of the paper, go to the [Summary](#summary) section of this